Tree Works Permit

 • Schedule 8 - Lalbert Crescent Precinct

-You must get a planning permit for any tree works, regardless of whether the tree is 'significant'.
+You may need a planning permit for tree/canopy tree works, regardless of whether the tree is deemed 'significant'.

-If you do not live in one of these areas and you need a planning permit for activities like a house extension including tree works, you also need a tree works permit.
+If you do not live in one of these areas and you need a planning permit for activities like a house extension that will include tree works, you also need a Tree Works Permit in addition to the planning permit.

 How to determine if a tree is significant